jamesu/korkscript/README.markdown

 # korkscript

-korkscript is a fork of tgemit, which attempts to strip out the TorqueScript interpreter.

-The ultimate goal is to allow for easy embedding into modern C++ libraries.
+korkscript is am embeddable scripting language based on TorqueScript.
+It is intended for use in videogames and other related software written in C++.

+The library aims to be a mix of "bring your own object model" with an opinionated function dispatcher.
+It features extensive hooks to ease embedding into your application.

+korkscript is forked from a related project, tgemit.

 This project is still WIP, so expect the api and internal code to change as things are better fleshed out.